Although statistics shows that over 2 million employees across the U.S. pursue workers’ compensation claims…

 But where does it leave millions of undocumented workers and illegal immigrants in Los Angeles and all across California who have been injured in the workplace and want to seek workers’ compensation benefits for their on-the-job injuries?

 We brought our Los Angeles workers’ compensation attorney to spell out how big of an impact California’s uncertain stance on immigration has on workers’ comp across the state.

 In California, where an estimated 9 percent of all workers are believed to be undocumented workers, even illegal workers may be entitled to workers’ compensation.
-Our best attorneys at the Koszdin, Fields, Sherry & Katz law firm explain that California courts have ruled that undocumented workers can obtain workers’ compensation despite their immigration status on several occasions in recent years.
+Our best attorneys at the Koszdin, Fields & Sherry law firm explain that California courts have ruled that undocumented workers can obtain workers’ compensation despite their immigration status on several occasions in recent years.

 Since the risk of deportation and risk of getting your immigration status exposed is still relatively high when filing a workers’ comp claim in California, it is highly advised to be legally represented by a Los Angeles workers’ compensation lawyer in order to ensure that the court – or your employer, for that matter – treat your immigration status as “irrelevant” to your workers’ comp case.

 The biggest protection that undocumented workers in California currently have – in addition to the fact that California declared itself a sanctuary state – is that the California Department of Industrial Relations unambiguously declares that all workers across the state are equally protected by employment laws regardless of their legal or immigration status.

 Among other things, these labor law protections include the legal right to seek workers’ compensation benefits in case of an on-the-job injury, and being able to file a claim without facing retaliation from the employer.